Towards practical quantum position verification: Some possible attacks on Scheme 1

 $S$ can add time delays in any communications between any of Alice's agents and $B$.
 This can increase the uncertainty in $B$'s location authenticated by Alice and/or delay Alice's verification.
 If $S$ thereby causes the time delays between the $A_i$ and $B$ to be larger than acceptable thresholds, or for the communications in one or both directions to become out of sequence, then this causes the position verification to fail.
 We assume in this case Alice responds, for example by inspecting $B$'s location with other physical means.

 A limiting case is that $S$ can jam the communications altogether.
 These delay or jamming attacks are unavoidable in practice unless the communication channels cannot be accessed by $S$.
 Inaccessible private channels is a strong assumption not generally made in quantum cryptography.
 One practical reason not to make this assumption is that it requires secure laboratories linked by a network of securely hardened channels.
-In position verification applications, these channels might typically be $\sim 10-10^6$km long (ranging from small scale networks on Earth to high Earth orbit satellites) and would need to be approximately straight line.
-A theoretical reason not to make it is that, given such a network, position verification can be securely implemented simply by exchanging messages, without using secret keys, provided the channel transmission times are reliably known.
+In position verification applications, these channels might typically be $\sim 10-10^5$km long (ranging from small scale networks on Earth to high Earth orbit satellites) and would need to be approximately straight line.
+A theoretical reason not to make it is that it trivialises position verification (PV) as a task.
+Given inaccessible private channels, PV can be securely implemented simply by exchanging messages, without using secret keys or any quantum communications, provided the channel transmission times are reliably known.

 If $S$ adds suitably short time delays, $A$ can verify $B$'s location within tolerable error bounds.
-If she adds longer time delays, she prevents $A$ from verifying $B$'s position, but alerts Alice to her interference.
+If she adds longer time delays, she prevents $A$ from verifying $B$'s position, but alerts $A$ to her interference.
 So the protocol is secure (in the sense claimed) against delay or jamming attacks.